-- Requiring students to highlight the first paragraph of the first chapter before the first day of the term.
+- Requiring students to highlight the first paragraph of the first chapter on the first day of the term.

 - Requiring students to submit discussion questions via the eText prior to each class if you wish to utilize the question feature.
 Let your students know if you plan to respond to questions or not from Engage.

-- Be open to discussing why you chose to utilize eTexts with your students.
+Be open to discussing why you chose to use eTexts with your students

 - Promote the key features your students may not know or understand.